Child Actor, Ebube Leo Uche lands lead role in Super Hero Movie 'Legend of Gatusto'

-Talented Nollywood Child Actor, Ebube Leo Uche, who is the son of ace Nollywood Filmmaker, J Leo Uche, has landed a lead role in a yet to be released Nollywood Super Hero movie titled, ‘Legend of Gatusto’, which will be made available only on FlickonTv Global Channel.
+Talented Nollywood Child Actor, Ebube Leo Uche, who is the son of ace Nollywood Filmmaker, J Leo Uche, has landed a lead role in a yet to be released Nollywood Super Hero movie titled, ‘Legend of Gatuso, which will be made available only on FlikonTV Global Channel.

 When the six-year old Ebube first featured in a movie two years ago, for him, it was a dream come true, haven exhibiting the acts that shows his love for the entertainment industry.
 Now, eight-years-old, Ebube is set to take the movie industry by storm.